People Meeting

 The key documents prepared for or emerging from these steps can be found on the ‘how we got here’ webpage, with the most important of these documents including:

-• in parallel to this cross-sectoral planning on an open data system, a minimum-viable product of the open data system is being developed for the education sector and feeding lessons learned back into the cross-sectoral process.
+• in parallel to this cross-sectoral planning on an open data system, a minimum-viable product of a synthesis-ready evidence repository is being developed for the education sector – for launch in early May – and feeding lessons learned back into the cross-sectoral process.

 Additional details, including a link to register for the webinar, can be found on the ‘planning and engagement’ webpage.